Peadar Tóibín: Aontú (2019–present)

 After resigning from Sinn Féin in November 2018, Tóibín announced that he would attempt to establish an alternative political party.
 On 28 January 2019, he announced that the name of his new political party would be Aontú, Irish for "unity" or "agreement".

 At the 2020 general election, Tóibín retained his seat in Meath West with 7,322 first-preference votes, or 17.6%, taking the second of the constituency's three seats.

 In February 2022, Tóibín used parliamentary privilege to name Soldier F, a soldier accused of murdering two people on Bloody Sunday.
 This was the first time the soldier had been identified in the Dáil.
 He had previously been identified by name in the British parliament, and in Village magazine in Ireland.

 In February 2024, Tóibín announced that he would contest the 2024 European Parliament election for the Midlands–North-West constituency.
 During the election campaign, he stated his intention to stand for re-election in the next general election.
 Tóibín received 40,742 (6.0%) first-preference votes, but was not elected, being eliminated on the eighteenth count.

 On 22 December 2024, The Journal awarded Tóibín 'The Late Debate Debater of the Year' for his 'for his clear and concise communication skills'.

+On 20 January 2025, Tóibín defended his party's decision to join the Regional Independents technical group, which at the time was at the centre of a dispute over speaking rights in the Dáil.
+On 22 January, he confirmed that his party had left the Regional Independents in order to join the Independent Technical Group.

+In November 2025, Tóibín criticised Dublin City Council over the name of its end-of-year 'Winter Lights' displays, which he argued should be called 'Christmas Lights' instead; (Note: 'Winter Lights' has been the official name of the project since it was established in 2018; Dublin City Council did not rename their Christmas lights 'Winter Lights'.) he described the name as an example of 'woke uniformity' and 'aggressive secularism'.

+On 23 April 2026, Tóibín criticised the Government over the continued use of Special Emergency Arrangements (SEAs) (Note: Special Emergency Arrangements (SEAs) are a type of unregulated emergency accommodation for vulnerable children provided by private operators, including rented apartments or houses, B&Bs and hotels.
+These placements are supposed to be temporary, however some children have spent several years there.) by Tusla to house vulnerable children; he told the Dáil that in several cases children had been raped, sexual abused, or had died, including by homicide and suicide, while in the care of Tusla.